“Heads up” is an idiom that’s used as a warning to help others become more aware of something.

 - I called my brother and said, “Hey, heads up: There is supposed to be a powerful storm hitting sometime tomorrow, so the power to the house might go off.”

-- I gave my friend a word of caution and told him not to use a vacuum hose to clean the inside of his computer; the static electricity from it could damage his PC.
+- I gave my friend a word of caution and told him not to clean the inside of his computer with a vacuum hose; the static electricity from it could damage his PC.

 Tip: Do you want to read about more expressions like this one?
 Well, let me give you a heads up—Know Your Phrase has hundreds of phrases to explore!
 To find them, all you have to do is use the menu at the top.
 After choosing a letter, you’ll be taken to a list of sayings that start with whatever letter you chose.